MakerNetwork/MakerNet.work/README.md

-# FabManager
+# MakerNet

-FabManager is the FabLab management solution.
+MakerNet is the FabLab management solution.
 It is web-based, open-source and totally free.

 ##### Table of Contents